 Visit the Woodbury Sugar Shed Saturdays and Sundays through March 22 1:00pm to 5:00pm (Free) Samples of freshly drawn maple syrup are available, and larger sizes are available for purchase.

 Or visit The Great Brook Sugar House in New Milford run by the Youth Agency and its teen volunteers.
 Just look for the steam floating up from the sugar house and stop in and watch it operating during February and March.

-3/9 The Institute for American Indian Studies in Washington hosts an annual breakfast and sap demonstration with explanation of its importance to Native Americans along with kids activities.
-Annual Maple Sugaring and Pancake Breakfast at Hungerford Park with the New Britain Youth Museum as well as smaller maple events in New Canaan, Wilton, Redding, and Franklin.
+3/14 The Institute for American Indian Studies in Washington hosts an annual pancake breakfast and sap demonstration with explanation of its importance to Native Americans along with kids activities.
+Annual Maple Sugaring and Pancake Breakfast at Hungerford Park with the New Britain Youth Museum as well as smaller maple events in New Canaan (CANCELED).

 When you’re had enough sugar find local active happenings and fun things to do with kids in CT every day of the year.
 And read some of our destination idea posts like ice skating!